-Hallux rigidus is a disorder of the joint located at the base of the big toe.
+Hallux rigidus is a disorder of the joint located at the base of the great big toe.
 It causes pain and stiffness in the joint.
 With time, it gets increasingly harder to bend the toe.
 Hallux refers to the big toe, while rigidus indicates that the toe is rigid and cannot move.
 This condition is a form of degenerative arthritis.

-This disorder can be very troubling and even disabling since we use the big toe whenever we walk, stoop down, climb up or even stand.
+This disorder can be very troubling and even disabling since we use our big toe whenever we walk, stoop down, climb up or even stand.
 You may confuse hallux rigidus with a bunion, which affects the same joint, but they are very different conditions requiring different treatments.

 Hallux rigidus is a progressive condition.
 In its earlier stage, when motion of your big toe is only somewhat limited, the condition is called hallux limitus.
 But as the problem advances, the toe’s range of motion gradually decreases until it potentially reaches the end stage of rigidus, in which your big toe becomes stiff.